Recent and current projects

 Contribution, funding and donations

-The Rural Access Committee of Kinross-shire (TRACKS) are the project managers for the programme of work and have drawn up the specification, tendered the work, raised the funds and will be managing the onsite physical works.
+The Rural Access Committee of Kinross-shire (TRACKS) were the project managers for the programme of work and drew up the specification, tendered the work, raised the funds and managed the onsite physical works.
 TRACKS is a registered charity and was established in in 1992 to identify and carry out projects which would enhance the local environment of Kinross-shire and Glenfarg.

-To help with the cost of the repair work, the maintenance of path links to the LLHT, and to support wider projects to improve rural access in Kinross-shire and Glenfarg, TRACKS are seeking donations from the local community, local businesses and visitors to Kinross and the Trail.
+To help with the ongoing cost of the maintenance of the LLHT, and to support wider projects to improve rural access in Kinross-shire and Glenfarg, TRACKS are seeking donations from the local community, local businesses and visitors to Kinross and the Trail.
 Charitable donations can be made here.

 Lochend Farm Shop – New path link to the Loch Leven Heritage Trail now open